Hiring managers consistently say that they're more likely to want to shortlist or hire candidates who have approached them before applying for a job.

 Making a disclosure

-There may be instances where you will need to make a disclosure to your future employer during the recruitment process.
-For example, you may have been investigated, sanctioned, referred to the NMC, have NMC conditions of practice, or predict there will be problems with your references.
+There may be instances where you need to make a disclosure to an employer during application or interview, e.g., if you've been investigated, sanctioned, or have NMC conditions of practice.

 If it's right for you

-If you have judged by the end of the visit that the job is right for you, don't be afraid to tell the employer that you feel this way; it's a really nice and positive note to end the visit on.
+If you have judged by the end of the visit that the job is right for you, don't be afraid to tell the employer that you feel this way.
+This is a nice and positive note to end the visit on.
 Remember, employers want to hire people who are genuinely interested in working for them.

 Informal visits during the COVID-19 pandemic